 Traditional tiramisu is often prepared using raw egg yolks.
 Raw eggs may contain bacteria called Salmonella, which can cause food poisoning.
 Unless you can find pasteurized eggs at the grocery store, those are safe to consume raw.
 Just to be safe, I cook the mixture of beaten egg yolks and sugar on a double-boiler (bain-marie technique) just to heat the egg yolks without curdling them.
-The method does not require a special pot, but can be created by setting a heat-proof bowl on top of a simmering pot of water.
-There should be space between the water and the bottom of the bowl, instead the bowl is only heated by the rising steam.
-Mix vigorously until the custard thicken and triple in volume.
-Then, it’s time to pull from heat and let cool.
+The method does not require a special pot but can be created by setting a heat-proof bowl on top of a simmering pot of water.
+There should be space between the water and the bottom of the bowl.
+Instead, the bowl is only heated by the rising steam.
+Mix vigorously until the custard thickens and triple in volume.
+Then, it’s time to pull from the heat and let cool.

 4. Soften the mascarpone